A G Manly Charitable Trust

 - Support for people with disabilities

-- Organizations serving people with life-limiting illnesses
+- Organisations serving people with life-limiting illnesses

 - Charities supporting those excluded from education